 Area 148km2 (15,800ha)

-Migration of animals onto the island during the dry season is necessitated by lack of forage in the surrounding dry scrubland.
+The migration of animals onto the island during the dry season is necessitated by a lack of forage in the surrounding dry scrubland.
 Mammals include hippopotamus Hippopotamus amphibius along the Nile, Uganda kob Kobus kob ihomasi, hartebeest Alcelaphus buselaphus, bushbuck Tragelaphus scriptus, and waterbuck Kobus elUpsiprymnus.
 Black and white colobus Colobus guereza and baboon Papio sp. have been recorded.

 There are guard posts at Ogoko, Iriemve and Inde.
 Iriemve and Inde were not in use in 1980.